With the Free Online Hydration Calculator, you can determine your recommended daily water intake.

 Calculate: Click on the "Calculate" button to determine your recommended daily fluid intake.

 Results: The results will be displayed below the input fields.
 They are based on the lower and upper recommended amounts for daily fluid intake in liters.
+The values are also shown in US fluid ounces.
 It is advisable to maintain your fluid intake within this range.

 Do I really need a calculator for this?